-- (a) denominated in sterling with any payments or repayments payable only in sterling: - (b) not a long-term investment (i.e. repayable after more than 12 months) - (c) not defined as capital expenditure under regulations - (d) made with a body or in an investment scheme of high credit quality or with one of the following public-sector bodies: - (i) the United Kingdom Government - (ii) a local authority in England or Wales or a similar body in Scotland or Northern Ireland - (iii) a parish council or community council.
+- (a) denominated in sterling with any payments or repayments payable only in sterling; - (b) not a long-term investment (i.e. repayable after more than 12 months) - (c) not defined as capital expenditure under regulations - (d) made with a body or in an investment scheme of high credit quality or with one of the following public-sector bodies: - (i) the United Kingdom Government - (ii) a local authority in England or Wales or a similar body in Scotland or Northern Ireland - (iii) a parish council or community council.

-stipulations on transferred assets stand-alone selling price (of a good or service) Terms in laws or regulation, or a binding arrangement, imposed upon the use of a transferred asset by entities external to the reporting authority.
+stipulations on transferred assets

+Terms in laws or regulation, or a binding arrangement, imposed upon the use of a transferred asset by entities external to the reporting authority.